garrettbryan/Truck-Truck-Moose/README.md

 ###Features to look for
     1. Single page web app removes scroll bars for a super clean look
     2. Main elment and contributor element interaction
-    3. Meetup Search bar includes a dropdown as the user begins to type.
+    3. Meetup filer input includes a dropdown as the user begins to type.
         1. The input will filter both the dropdown and the map icons
     4. Clicking on the Header will roll up the Main element to show the map
     5. Weather overlays update when the map changes boundaries